Acro-polis/constitution/Leaving-Polis-Voluntarily.md

 ## Voluntarily leaving Polis

-**Worker-Owner & Active Participants**
+**Worker-Owner & Contributors**
-Any Worker-Owner or Active Participant can decide to leave the organization.
+Any Worker-Owner or Contributor can decide to leave the organization.
 They do have to abide by any contractual agreements that have been made regarding prematurely cancelling their contract.

 ## Process of leaving Polis voluntarily